 We're here to help

-We will provide support to students staying in Prato in applying for and obtaining permit to stay and declaration of presence documentation.
+We will provide support to students staying in Prato in submitting their declaration of presence.

 If you've chosen to stay outside of Prato, we'll be happy to give you advice, but we may not be able to access the local questura (police station) in Florence or other cities as we do in Prato.

 Consular contact information